ahmerhm/JurassicParkSecurity/README.md

 Download and Watch this [Product Demonstration Video](https://github.com/ahmerhm/JurassicParkSecurity/blob/main/Product/Crit_D_Video.mp4)

 ## Stages/Parts
+- All parts are in the documentation folder except part 4 which is the video linked above.

 ### 1. Planning
 - **Problem Description:** The client faced a security management issue that required an automated system for monitoring access points.